schlagert/syslog/README.md

 The following configuration options are available and can be configured in the application environment:

-* `{enabled, boolean()}`

-  Indicating whether Syslog reporting should be started when the `syslog` application gets started.
-Default is `true`.
-Otherwise the Syslog reporting must explicitly be enabled using `syslog:enable/0`.

 * `{msg_queue_limit, Limit :: pos_integer() | infinity}`

   Specifies the number of entries in the `error_logger` message queue to which